What Can Dialectical Behavioral Therapy Do For You?

-DBT is a form of mental health treatment that is used for people who have personality disorders or suffer from behaviors that they don't want to have, such as suicidal thoughts.
+DBT is a form of mental health treatment used for people with personality disorders or who suffer from behaviors they don't want to have, such as suicidal thoughts.
 The treatment gives the client many skills to help them cope, such as being mindful, regulating their emotions, and teaches people to live a better life.

 In case you were wondering, dialectical is when opposites are integrated.
-What one of the opposites that DBT will tackle are change and acceptance.
-A therapist will accept the client for the person they are, but will also tell them that their behavior should change.
+What one of the opposites that DBT will tackle is change and acceptance.
+A therapist will accept the client for the person they are and tell them that their behavior should change.
 The theme of opposites is quite prevalent in DBT, as we'll soon be discussing.

 DBT is rooted in cognitive behavioral therapy (CBT), and psychology research Marsha Linehan developed it.
-It was developed in the late 1980s, so it's still quite new compared to some other forms of psychological treatment.
-People with a borderline personality disorder were DBT's original target demographic, but it's also been shown to treat other disorders, too.
+However, it was developed in the late 1980s, so it's still quite new compared to other psychological treatment forms.
+People with borderline personality disorder were DBT's original target demographic, but it's also been shown to treat other disorders.

 Dr. Linehan was using CBT to treat her clients, and many of the elements of CBT are the same as what you can find in DBT.
-However, CBT focused too much on changing the client, and this turned off many clients for wanting to continue.
-The clients felt like their emotional needs were being ignored, and the therapist was ignoring their suffering while being too confident with their treatments.
-Clients would quit treatment altogether.
+However, CBT focused too much on changing the client, which turned off many clients to continue.
+The clients felt like their emotional needs were being ignored, and the therapist ignored their suffering while being too confident with their treatments.
+As a result, clients would quit treatment altogether.

 Upon realizing this, Linehan noticed that the clients stayed whenever their emotional needs were being fulfilled.
-These involved strategies to help the clients tolerate their emotions, as well as techniques to help them live a better life.
+These involve strategies to help the clients tolerate their emotions and techniques to help them live a better life.
 Soon, the clients felt like the therapists could empathize better with them, and they kept doing the treatment.
-This led to CBT turning into DBT, which focused more on helping the client's emotions before teaching them skills on how to change their lives.
+This led to CBT turning into DBT, which focused more on helping the client's emotions before teaching them how to change their lives.